-Estonia had never been on our list of countries to visit (nor did we know much about it) but when we were invited to join along with my brother, there wasn’t a reason not too.
-Flying in from Stockholm, Sweden, was quick, cheap and relatively easy until my poor beloved backpack was broken by SAS airline… 🙁 We’ve had an interesting 4 weeks carrying it around with a makeshift strap.
+Estonia had never been on our list of countries to visit (nor did we know much about it) but when we were invited to join along with my brother, there wasn’t a reason not to.
+It’s even one of the best places for digital nomads.
+Flying in from Stockholm, Sweden, was quick, cheap and relatively easy.

 So, what’s Estonia all about?
 Is it worth the visit?
 Read on and find out!

 - Estonia is located in Northern Europe, bordering the Baltic Sea and the Gulf of Finland.

 - Population: 1.3 Million with an estimated 450,000 in the capital Tallinn.

 - Language: Estonian